Karaokifyy/Karaokifyy/Sprint2.md

 - Front-end and back-end integration
 - Create an API for our front-end to display Spotify search results
   - We completed an API for our application to send filtered JSON results from the Spotify API to our front-end, including searches for songs, albums, artists, and playlists.
+  -Redirect to spotify login screen to recieve authorization of user -Redirect back to search dashboard with credentials from user -send post request to server with spotify authorization code as a json object -recieve a json object from server with user's playlist songs and image -Designed search dashboard screen and enabled routing to route to new screen -Enabled a search feature which allows you to search for a song -Search uses a get request from a song database to fetch json data -Recieved json data from get request to display music and artist -Created Cypress e2e tests to test frontend
   - Parse Spotify API results to make them usable for the front-end
   - Structs were implemented in order to create objects for search results that were usable and readable since the Spotify API returns lots of information we didn't need.
 - Complete unit testing for our API